ellado-fbit/express-redis-mongo/README.md

 ## `mongoReplaceOne`

 Middleware wrapper for the MongoDB `replaceOne` method.
 Replaces a single document within the collection based on the filter.
-If `upsert: true` and no documents match the filter, `mongoReplaceOne` creates a new document based on the replacement document (in this case the `_id` value of the upserted document is available on the response via `res.locals.upsertedId` (String) by default).
+If `upsert: true` and no documents match the filter, then `mongoReplaceOne` creates a new document based on the replacement document and the `_id` value of the upserted document will be available on the response via `res.locals.upsertedId` (String) by default.

 ### Parameters

 - `mongoClient`: (*required*) MongoDB client.
 - `db`: (*required*) String.
 Database name.
 - `collection`: (*required*) String.
 Collection name.
-- `filter`: (*required*) Function that accepts the request object as parameter, that returns the query (object).
+- `filter`: (*required*) Function that accepts the request object as parameter, that returns the query object.
 - `contentToReplace`: (*required*) Function that accepts the request and response objects as parameters, that returns the document to replace (object).
 - `upsert`: (*optional*) Boolean.
 Indicates creation of a new document if `upsert: true` and no documents match the filter.
+Default value: `false`.
 - `responseProperty`: (*optional*) String.
-Property name on the response object where the upserted `_id` will be stored, `res.locals[responseProperty]`. if not specified, the `_id` will be available on `res.locals.upsertedId`.
+Property name on the response object `res.locals` where the upserted `_id` will be stored ( `res.locals[responseProperty]` ).
+If not specified, the `_id` will be available on `res.locals.upsertedId`.
 The `_id` is returned as a string.

 ### Usage